“Anne, is it possible for my high-school daughter to do school independently with HomeschoolingTorah? I need to work full-time.”

 And if you want to keep her busy with GOOD books, you could also do one of the studies here:

-Note: Here in Michigan, you can get these books through interlibrary loan from your local library.
+Note: You can often get these books through interlibrary loan from your local library.
 There are extra assignments and projects here, so you will want to mark these on a calendar, to be sure you check up on your daughter.

 If you want to keep her busy and fulfill normal high-school requirements, try adding a foreign language.
 Your local library might offer Mango for free online.
 Rosetta Stone is also good (not free).
 Another option is to see if she can sign up for Skype lessons with Alef2Torah (for Hebrew lessons).